Product Choices > Painted Kitchens

 When it comes to painting your beautiful new kitchen then you have a few different options.

-We would much prefer you to have the kitchen “Raw/Unfinished’ this gives you the option to fit the kitchen, fill and touch up any screw holes, pocket screw holes or dents or damage caused during fitting and then prime and paint it.
-We would always recommend fitting and painting your kitchen as soon as possible as an unpainted (unsealed) kitchen will soak up moisture in the atmosphere and can cause joints to split or warping to occur.
+If you decide to get your kitchen unpainted we would always recommend fitting and painting your kitchen as soon as possible as an unpainted (unsealed) kitchen will soak up moisture in the atmosphere and can cause joints to split or warping to occur.
 When filling any holes we recommend using a two part filler for strength – if you need any more information on this please speak to us.

 The third option is primed and lacquered, this basically means we lacquer the interiors of all the cabinets ready for use, but please note we do not lacquer the backs, tops or sides that wont be viisble, just the inside and drawer boxes.